smhurf/lewagon_challenges/03-Maths/02/Optional-Bayes-Theorem/README.md

 ### 4. Step back and understand

-Thanks to what you learned in this challenge could you answer these questions :
+Thanks to what you've learned in this challenge, could you answer these questions :
 - Players will play if weather is sunny.
-Is this statement is correct?
+Is this statement correct?
-- You know for sure, it will be raining for the next game.
-Do you think the game will be cancelled?
+- If you know for sure that it will be raining during the next game, Do you think the game will be cancelled?